chrisglass/links/README.md

 # Links

 A collection of useful and insightful links found on the internet.
-This is basically a personal reference for stuff.
+This is basically a personal reference that also happens to be public

-Inspired by [Pawel's links repository](https://github.com/pawroman/links).
-Many thanks!

 ## General programming practices